-There’s a gym, playground and playing field for physical activities.
+The school has a gym, a playground, and a playing field for physical activities.

-The school has a psychologist, speech therapist and occupational therapist on staff.
+The school has a psychologist, a speech therapist, and an occupational therapist on staff.

-Teachers and specialists are trained to recognize and work well with children who have learning and attention issues.
+Teachers and specialists are trained to recognize and work well with children who have learning and thinking differences.